JensRestemeier/research-WLS-MVAxxx/README.md

 ## BTW, why does Bluetooth on Android require the "location" permission?
 I was wondering about that.
-Scanning for Bluetooth devices could be used to estimate the user's position, by triangulating against the signal strength and MAC of several devices.
+Scanning for Bluetooth devices could be used to estimate the user's position, by triangulating against the signal strength and MAC of several devices, or against known devices.
 So while "normal" apps won't make actual use of this, it is there as a warning.

 ## Hardware notes:
 |  |IC       |Description               |             |